Div99/IQ-Learn/iq_learn/README.md

 ## License

-The code is made available for academic research use.
+Currently, the code is made available for academic research use.
 Please see the [LICENSE](LICENSE.md) for the licensing terms for this code.

 For any inquiry, contact: Div Garg ([divgarg@stanford.edu](mailto:divgarg@stanford.edu?subject=[GitHub]%IQ-Learn))